 The NSW North Coast region is well placed to fight alcohol and other drug misuse, with the North Coast Primary Health Network commissioning a range of innovative early intervention, treatment and workforce development services.

 Health experts held a special meeting this week aimed at overcoming the shortage of doctors and other health services in the Tumut region.

 The Port Macquarie–Hastings, Manning and Macleay communities are receiving one of 40 new Local Drug Action Teams rolling out across the country to tackle drug use and harm.

-Health and medical students in Mildura will have even more opportunities to expand their skills as part of the Australian Government’s continued investment in rural health training through the Rural Health Multidisciplinary Training (RHMT) program.
+Medical students and young doctors in the Wide Bay region will receive greater opportunities to train under the Australian Government’s additional investment in the Rural Health Multidisciplinary Training program.